fscorrupt/Posterizarr/README.md

 - **Testing Mode**: Run the script with the `-Testing` switch to create Test posters before you start using it.
 - **Manual Mode**: Run the script with the `-Manual` switch to create custom posters manually.

-**Note:**
+> [!NOTE]
-- Ensure PowerShell execution policy allows script execution.
+>- Ensure PowerShell execution policy allows script execution.
-- Bugs or issues encountered during usage can be reported for resolution.
+>- Bugs or issues encountered during usage can be reported for resolution.

 Feel free to customize the script further to meet your specific preferences or automation requirements.